aleph2c-c-pallets/C_Bit_Field_Example/README.md

 }
 ```

 In the above function, we create an integer with a value of 1.
-If the system is little-endian, the least significant byte will be the 1 and the rest will be 0s.
-If the system is big-endian, the most significant byte will be the 1, and the rest will be 0s.
-When we cast the integer to a char (which is 1 byte), we'll get the first byte.
-If it's 1, we know the system is little-endian, and if it's 0, the system is big-endian.
+If the system is
+little-endian, the least significant byte will be the 1 and the rest will be 0s.
+If the system is big-endian, the most significant byte will be the 1, and the
+rest will be 0s.
+When we cast the integer to a char (which is 1 byte), we'll get
+the first byte.
+If it's 1, we know the system is little-endian, and if it's 0,
+the system is big-endian.

+**Hint**:  The ``<arpa/inet.h>`` library contains functions for converting the
+endianes of variables.
+This is useful, because a packet needs to be converted
+to big-endian before it's put out on the wire.
+How it is managed on the
+hardware is dependant on what platform the C code has been build upon.